 Further SI Joint Injections for therapeutic purposes

-- Improved function for over four months after the previous injection using a validated tool: AND
+- improved function for over four months after the previous injection using a validated tool

-- The patient’s progress has been reviewed by a pain specialist prior to each injection.
+- The patient’s progress has been reviewed by a pain specialist or MSK clinician prior to each injection.

 Patients with back pain secondary to spinal metastases are exempt from this policy.